Hoid/Sona/README.md

 Individual DTOs that define what the database object looks like are subclasses of the GRDB `Record` class.
 For example, `User` defines all of the necessary methods for database access and insertion to work.
 See the GRDB documentation at the link above for more information.

+## The Future of Sona

+### Features

+- Allow users to join someone's "broadcast" at any time they are public and listen to whatever music they are listening to and leave at any time.
+- Allow users to browse broadcasts that are public and find friends' broadcasts easily.
+Friends have to simply enter the app and start "broadcasting" and at least have the app in the background before someone can listen to what they are listening to.
+- Allow users to, while listening to a broadcast, add any songs queued, played, suggested, or currently playing to their library in the streaming service of their choice (Apple Music or Spotify).
+- Allow users to easily make a playlist with all of the songs in common between multiple users' libraries, so that if you are at a party or on a car ride, you can easily play music you know everyone will like.
+- Allow users to join a "party", which is a broadcast where the music played is suggested by the listeners.
+Listeners are able to vote on which song to play next by upvoting a song rec.
+Note: Parties will need to be carefully created when you expect more than just good actors.
+There needs to be the ability to kick people (as a moderator) and the ability to prevent brigading somehow, like preventing people from coming into a party too fast and setting a timer for users before they can contribute or vote.
+- Allow users to share songs with friends.
+Friends get a notification and can see the song or playlist by clicking on the notification.
+You are able to directly add a song or playlist to your library if you like it.
+- Allow users to "plublicize" what songs you listen to.
+If you are in "public" mode, whatever songs you listen to by default go on your feed and people can easily listen to a playlist of your recently listened to songs.
+- Thinking of more features all the time!